-Estimate or measure the camera-to-subject distance; then move the focus slide until the INDEX LINE is opposite the correct distance on the DISTANCE SCALE surrounding the lens.
-The white scale indicates the distance in feet; the yellow in meters.
+Estimate or measure the camera-to-subject distance; then move the focus control until the INDEX LINE is opposite the correct distance on the DISTANCE SCALE surrounding the lens.
+The scale indicates the distance in either feet or meters.

 Zooming Circle